matthewmueller/rfcs/text/0000-go-client.md

 }
 ```

+**Advantages:**

-- Generally, I think this is a better design.
+- Generally speaking, I think this is a better design.
 You're layering on complexity by composition rather than by encapsulation.
-- Some people will want to pass in a request-level `context.Context`, some will not want to bother.
-This change makes it optional.
+- However the main reason is that some people will want to pass in a request-level `context.Context`, some will not want to bother. `db` makes `ctx` optional.
   - For example, you can pass in a context-wrapped database: `db := &DBContext{ctx, db}` if you're Google.
 If you're me, I prefer skipping this step.
   - Generated code becomes stateless, `goimports` (automatic imports) works better
 - Easier to layer in logging: `db := &DBLogger{logger, DBContext{ctx, db}}`